Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Impact of a Time Interface in a metasurface

 \subsubsection{Quasistatic Magnetic Field}

-The rectification of the magnetic field of the MGW at the TI is shown in Fig. \ref{Fig5}a, which shows snapshots of $\mathrm{H_y}$ in the $\mathrm{y-z}$ mid-plane at different times inside the meta-atom and its vicinity in air and the substrate.
+The rectification of the magnetic field of the MGW at the TI is shown in Fig. \ref{Fig4}a, which shows snapshots of $\mathrm{H_y}$ in the $y$-$z$ mid-plane at different times inside the meta-atom and its vicinity in air and the substrate.
 The yellow cones show the direction of the magnetic field. $\mathrm{H_y}$ is normalized to the peak field of steady-state MGW before TI.
-The first panel of Fig. \ref{Fig5}a shows the magnetic field at 2905 fs, $\sim 6.5$ optical cycles before the TI, when there are no FCs in the hot spot ($\mathrm{N^{(2)}_e}=0$).
-The second (third) panel shows the magnetic field of the MGW at 3000 (3105) fs, during (after) the TI.
-Compared to the snapshots before and during the TI, the third panel, which shows the snapshot $\sim6.5$ optical cycles after the TI, shows drastic differences in the spatial structure magnetic field.
-Although the field outside the hot spot region at 3105 fs has a spatial structure similar to that at 2905 fs, the magnetic field in the hot spot region (smaller rectangle in the center of each panel) retains the spatial pattern of the magnetic field in that region at 3000 fs.
-This is the rectified quasistatic magnetic field that results from the TI and corresponds to the QS mode.
-The fourth panel in Fig. \ref{Fig5}a shows the magnetic field after $\sim121.5$ optical cycles after the TI at 4970 fs.
-We find that, in the absence of losses, the QS mode persists even as the fields outside the hot spot become weaker because the time-refracted MGW has moved past, and only the weaker, time-reflected MGW remains in the region shown.
+The first panel of Fig. \ref{Fig4}a shows the magnetic field at 2995 fs, when some FCs are present in the hot spot.
+The second (third) panel shows the magnetic field of the MGW at 3000 (3005) fs, during the middle (towards the end) of the TI.
+Compared with the first and second panels, the third panel exhibits marked differences in the spatial structure of the magnetic field.
+There is a clear discontinuity in the magnetic field close to the boundary between the hot spot and the rest of the unit cell at 3005 fs (smaller rectangle in the center).
+The magnetic field in the hot spot at 3005 fs retains the spatial pattern of the field at 3000 fs.
+This is the rectified quasistatic magnetic field produced by the TI (referred to as the QS mode).
+The fourth panel in Fig.~\ref{Fig4}a shows the magnetic field after approximately 118.5 optical cycles past TI at 5000 fs.
+We find that, in the absence of losses, the QS mode persists even as the fields from temporally scattered MGW outside the hot spot weaken.